University - Shipping Items

 Fulfillment By Amazon (FBA)

-Fulfillment By Amazon (FBA) is a service provided by Amazon that allows sellers more flexibility in their selling practices.
-The service provides storage, packaging, and shipping assistance, taking the burden off of the seller.
+Fulfillment By Amazon (FBA) is a service provided by Amazon that provides storage, packaging, and shipping assistance to sellers.
+This takes the burden off of sellers and grants them more flexibility in their selling practices.
 The program allows sellers to ship their merchandise to an Amazon fulfillment center, where items are stored in warehouses until they are sold.
 When an order is placed, Amazon employees physically prepare, package, and ship the product(s).

 The Benefits of Using FBA Services